 "Some clinical studies have found that uneven skin tone is more suggestive of age than wrinkles are," Dr. Woolery-Lloyd says.
 "Researchers photoshopped pictures of individuals to add either crow's feet or brown spots to their faces — the pictures with added wrinkles were perceived as younger than those with brown spots."

-Keep in mind that the amount of melanin in your skin isn't the only factor at play when it comes to photoaging.
+Keep in mind the amount of melanin in your skin isn't the only factor at play when it comes to photoaging.
 "Your risk of DNA damage is 20 percent genetic and 80 percent environmental — including sun exposure, diet, exposure to pollution and smoking," Dr. Woolery-Lloyd says.

 Plus, some drugs — like tretinoin, blood pressure meds containing hydrochlorothiazide and certain migraine pills — can also up your risk of sun damage.
 (You can find a complete list at the Skin Cancer Foundation.)

-The Best Sunscreen for BIPOC
+The Best Sunscreen for People of Color

 It has been the standby advice for years: Wear a broad-spectrum sunscreen with an SPF of at least 30, no matter your skin tone.